Skip to main content

 When you build content in Candu, you can:

 • Make one version that adapts across devices.
-Candu's responsive controls let you change how the same components appear in each viewport and create experiences that adapt to desktop, tablet, and mobile.
-For content such as banners or forms, responsive styling is usually enough.
+Responsive controls let you adjust how the same components appear in each viewport, so a single experience works on desktop, tablet, and mobile.
+For banners and forms, responsive styling is usually enough.

-• Show or hide versions based on viewport and create separate versions of your experiences.
-If your page has multi-section layouts or is complex, a mobile or tablet version often needs a fundamentally different structure.
-In these cases, we recommend you build a simplified mobile or tablet design or hide the desktop version from mobile users entirely.
+• Show or hide components by viewport, and create separate versions of your experiences.
+If your page is complex or has multiple sections, mobile and tablet often need a different structure.
+In those cases, build a simplified tablet or mobile version, or hide the desktop version for smaller screens.

 How Responsive Controls Work in Candu